-Climate Change Analysis:
+Climate Change:

-Climate change impacts including sea-level rise, increased wave activity, storm events, and flooding are not limited to the open coast.
-The existing structures within the lease area are located along the Sacramento River within a tidally-influenced region.
-The subject facilities are vulnerable to flooding at current sea levels and at a higher risk of flood exposure given future projected scenarios of sea-level rise.
+Climate change impacts, including sea-level rise, more frequent and intense storm events, and increased flooding and erosion, affect both open coastal areas and inland waterways in California.
+The lease area is located on the Sacramento River, which at this location is a tidally-influenced site vulnerable to flooding at current sea levels; therefore, this area would be at a higher risk of flood exposure given future projection scenarios of sea-level rise.
+Improvements within the lease area include a floating boat dock, gangway, boat lift, four pilings, and bank protection.

 By 2030, California's coast could see up to 1 foot of sea-level rise (from year 2000 levels), 2 feet by 2050, and possibly more than 5 feet by 2100 (National Research Council 2012).
 This effect could increase the Sacramento River's inundation levels within the lease area.
 Rising sea levels can lead to increased flooding through regular inundation and larger flooding events when combined with tidal events and storm surges.
-These climate change and sea-level rise impacts can also affect erosion and sedimentation rates through increased wave action and scour, which in turn can lead to decreased shoreline stability and structure.
+These climate change and sea-level rise impacts can also affect erosion and sedimentation rates through increased wave action and scour, which in turn, can lead to decreased shoreline stability and structure.
 In addition, as stated in Safeguarding California (California Natural Resources Agency 2014), climate change is projected to increase the frequency and severity of natural disasters related to flooding, drought, and storms (especially when coupled with sea-level rise).

 Climate change could have a number of impacts for this region.
 The amount and timing of snowmelt runoff will likely change such that runoff pulses are earlier in the season and stronger precipitation events will occur over a shorter period of time.
-This projection is because warming temperatures will result in more water falling as rain rather than snow, earlier spring snowmelt, and less snowpack overall.
-In rivers and tidally influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm-created debris.
+This potential outcome is because warming temperatures will result in more water falling as rain rather than snow, earlier spring snowmelt, and less snowpack overall.
+In rivers and tidally-influenced waterways, more frequent and powerful storms can result in increased flooding conditions and damage from storm created debris.
 In addition, there will be greater amounts of runoff because less water will be trapped at higher altitudes in snowpack.
-Conversely, climate-change induced droughts could decrease river levels and flow for extended periods of time.
+Conversely, climate change induced droughts could decrease river levels and flow for extended periods of time.
 Climate change and sea-level rise will further influence coastal and riverine areas by changing erosion and sedimentation rates.
-In rivers and tidally influenced waterways, flooding and storm flow will likely increase scour decreasing bank stability and structure.
+In rivers and tidally-influenced waterways, flooding and storm flow will likely increase scour, decreasing bank stability.

-The floating boat dock and ramp are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
-The pilings and bank protection may need to be reinforced to withstand higher levels of flood exposure.
+The floating boat dock, boat lift, and gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts, increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
+The pilings and bank protection may need reinforcement to withstand higher levels of flood exposure.
 The bank is also vegetated, which provides additional stability and reduces the amount of erosion and scour pressure it may experience during future events because of the underground root system created from the vegetation.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.